ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

   - gm : Only affect GM messages.
   - player : Only affect player messages.
   - none : Don't affect any messages.

-**TODO:** Better integration with midi-qol and CUB for their mechanism of Unknown creature, but there is no conflict because it's just css and html modification on the chat message so you can use without any issue beyween this modules

 ![Unknown](./images/unknown_actor_and_weapon_feature.png)